lewismoten/data-over-audio/README.md

 This experiment had a goal to transfer text or a binary file using sound waves.
 Binary data is modulated using many oscillators using Mult-Frequency Shift-Keying (MFSK).
 The audio analyzer is used to demodulate the signal back into its original form.

+# How fast can it go?

+Fast enough knock your socks off... by erosion.
+Sticking with just telphone frequencies (300 Hz to 3.4 kHz) I was able to get it working at just under 1 Kbps when using my laptop alone.
+When communicating with a mobile phone running the same web page, the speeds were dismal.
+138 bps for telephone frequencies, 538 bps for human hearing frequencies.
+The effective data rate is about half of that if you consider the overhead of error correction and packetization headers.

 # Setup

 Other than using Vite to run the software locally, this is a pure JavaScript application.
 You can copy all of the files to a web server.
 Files and folders that may be excluded are: